-- Particle Astrophysics and High-Energy Phenomena (including cosmic rays, neutrinos, gamma rays, and related astrophysical sources)
+- Particle Astrophysics and High-Energy Phenomena (including X-rays, cosmic rays, neutrinos, gamma rays, and related astrophysical sources)

 - Cosmology (including large-scale structure, dark matter, dark energy, the cosmic microwave background, and the early universe)